JohannesBooy/whipcrack/_/sass/README.md

 	utilized throughout the other Sass files. …and this is where that happens.

 * **/_mixin/:** Contains partials for the mixins that are utilized throughout the other Sass files.

+	* **button.sass:** This creates the "btn" mixin, allowing you to turn anchors (and other select elements) into buttons.
+It has a fair amount of adjustable parameters along with sensible default values, if needed.
+	See the file for more detailed information.

 	* **image-replace.sass:** This creates the "ir" mixin, making it simple to do image-replacement in both standard and high resolution environments, and